pjal0080/LearnersAcademy/README.md

 # LearnersAcademy

 Clone this project and open it in Ecllipse Ide for web developers.
-Start the project and after that Go to localhost:8080/login to access this application
+Start the project and after that go to localhost:8080/login to access this application.

 Username : admin

 Password : admin